 Although consumers are becoming increasingly conscious of the materials used in packaging, there have been some barriers to shifting away from plastic drinks packaging.
-Luke Christou investigates whether we are about to see these hurdles overcome through the use of aluminium as an alternative.
+Luke Christou investigates whether we are about to see these hurdles overcome through the use of aluminium as an alternative

-For many years, manufacturers have been searching for ways to reduce packaging in an attempt to cut down costs.
+manufacturers have been searching for ways to reduce packaging in an attempt to cut down costs.
 However, of late, many are focused on how changes to packaging can help to limit their environmental impact and appeal to increasingly conscious consumers.